 What is it about mac and cheese?
 It's one of those cheesy side dishes that kids of all ages love.
 There are many variations, and I reach for a different one each time I make macaroni and cheese for my family.
 I love making classic dishes with a small twist, pardon the pun, and this twisted mac and cheese is one such example.

-Macaroni and Cheese Variations
+Southern Style Macaroni and Cheese to Try

 On a busy day, I often make slow cooked mac and cheese or Southern style macaroni and cheese for dinner.
 The bonus is, the sauce for each one requires no additional cooking.
 For special gatherings crab macaroni and cheese always makes a splash, and my 5 cheese holiday macaroni and cheese is extra special with a blend of cheese that takes it to another level.
 Macaroni and cheese can be an entrée, or the complementary side to chicken, pork or grilled steak.
 In short, there's simply no wrong time to serve it.
 Ever.

 - You can use twisted macaroni or cavatappi pasta for this dish.
+Preferably with ridges.

-- If you like, you may top with 1 cup seasoned, buttered bread crumbs prior to baking.
+- If you like, you may top it with 1 cup seasoned, buttered bread crumbs prior to baking.

 - This macaroni and cheese can be baked in any similar size oven safe skillet or 13 x 9 inch baking dish.